Loved ones, colleagues remember slain South Florida FBI agent ahead of services

-SUNRISE, FLA.
+CORAL SPRINGS, FLA.
 (WSVN) - Loved ones and colleagues are paying tribute to an FBI agent from South Florida killed in the line of duty, as they begin the difficult process of saying goodbye.

 Mourners said the the 16-year veteran of the bureau was a devoted wife and mother who served with passion.